DozenWang/DPreference/README.md

 [![](https://cloud.githubusercontent.com/assets/1096485/9793296/110575d2-57e5-11e5-9728-34d3597771b8.png)](http://developer.android.com/reference/android/content/Context.html#MODE_MULTI_PROCESS)

 DPreference is a way solving this problem powered by a ContentProvider.
 It works in multiple processed mode safely.
-You can declare your provider in a remote process, if you don't declare it in AndroidManifest.xml, the default is main process.
+You can declare your provider in a remote process, if you don't declare it in AndroidManifest.xml, it is operating in main process by default.

 ####Features
 - **works multiprocess safely**